 - If you like raw food, it is recommended that you drink juiced raw vegetables immediately after they are prepared and on an empty stomach.
 The modern thinking is it is best to wait 10-15 minutes to eat after drinking 8-30 ounces.
 If you drink more than 30 ounces, they suggest waiting at least 45 minutes before eating.
 Drinking juice on an empty stomach helps the nutrients to be absorbed more quickly and efficiently

 - Apple seeds contain a small amount of cyanide.
 It is really important to core apples and carefully remove seeds before juicing.

 - Fresh stem ginger helps to relax the intestinal tract, and cabbage, which helps clean waste form the stomach and upper bowels, both provide additional digestive power.

 - If you eat a whole apple, it will give you up to 15 times the amount of fiber of drinking juiced apples.

 - Juicing is an amazing way to detoxify parts of your body, ie: liver and kidneys.

 - Most Americans, approximately 90%, do not eat the U.S. daily recommended amount of fresh fruits and vegetables.
 Juicing can help a person meet the daily recommendation in one drink

 Look for some recipes on the internet and make sure you buy the best juicer you can for your budget.
+To make your search a little easier I recommend you visit Healthy Drink Tips, as they review a broad range of juicers.
 You will feel better and look better, and you will be investing in a healthier future for you and your family.